nodejs/node/doc/api/async_hooks.md

 #### `async_hooks.currentId()`

 * Returns {number} the `id` of the current execution context.
-Useful to track when something fires.
+Useful to track when something calls.

 For example: